 Fennel & Cara Cara Orange Salad

-Remove fronds from fennel so that no spears protrude from the root.
-Cut off the base and then slice down the center of the root to expose the heart.
-Much like a cabbage heart, the fennel heart tastes great, but I recommend removing it for this salad.
+Remove fronds from fennel so that no spears protrude from the bulb.
+Cut off the base and then slice down the center of the bulb to expose the heart.
+Much like a cabbage heart, the fennel heart tastes great, but remove it for this salad.
 You can remove it and slice it thinly to include in the salad, but keeping it attached will bind all the fennel to the center, making the pieces too large to eat.
 After removing the heart, slice the bulb (and the heart if you like) thinly.
 Toss with lemon juice and salt and set aside.

-Segment your Cara Cara oranges.
-Slice off the top and bottom of the orange, and set it on one end on a cutting board.
+Supreming the Oranges: Segment Cara Cara oranges.
+Slice off the top and bottom of all of the oranges.
 Then slice the skin off with a knife, moving from top to bottom, so that the orange segments are exposed without an outer layer of pith.
-Carefully holding the orange in your hand, cut into the orange with a sharp knife using two cuts per segment.
+Carefully holding the orange in your hand, cut the orange away from the white pith, using two cuts per segment.
 This way, your segments do not have any pith on them.
 Squeeze the juice from the heart of the orange and reserve for dressing.

-Toss orange and fennel together with pickled onion and salt.
+Toss orange and fennel together with pickled onion and salt and pepper.
 Add a splash of orange juice and circle your mixing bowl with olive oil.
-Toss from the outside in to best incorporate the oil.
-Finish with pistachios on top!
+Toss from the outside into best incorporate the oil.
+Finish with pistachios!